silvano315/Med-Physics/Interesting_&_Usefull_Readings/NHANES_bibliography.md

 4. The model's accuracy, coupled with low data collection costs and ease of use, makes it highly applicable in clinical and community settings for early intervention and improved patient outcomes.

+## Association between frailty index and cognitive dysfunction in older adults: insights from the 2011–2014 NHANES data

+### Dataset Information
+- NHANES data from 2011-2014 (2 survey cycles)
+- Total sample of 2,574 adults aged 60 years and older

+### Variables of Interest

+#### Frailty Outcome
+- Frailty index based on 70 health deficiencies across physical, functional, psychological, and social health variables
+- Calculation formula: frailty index = total number of deficits present/total number of deficits measured
+- Classification thresholds:
+  - Frailty (frailty index ≥ 0.25)
+  - Pre-frailty (frailty index: 0.12-0.25)
+  - No frailty (frailty index < 0.12)

+#### Variables used
+- Demographics: Age, Gender, Race/Hispanic origin, Marital status, Education, Ratio of family income to poverty
+- Health behaviors: Physical activity, Smoking status (≥100 cigarettes in life), Alcohol consumption (≥12 drinks/year)
+- Medical conditions: Hypertension, Diabetes, Daily low-dose aspirin use
+- Cognitive measures:
+  - Animal Fluency (AF): verbal fluency test
+  - Digit Symbol Substitution Test (DSST): processing speed and working memory
+  - Consortium to Establish a Registry for Alzheimer's Disease Word Learning (CERAD-WL): immediate learning
+  - CERAD Delayed Recall (CERAD-DR): delayed memory

+### Research Focus
+The study aimed to:
+1. Investigate the relationship between frailty index and cognitive dysfunction in older adults
+2. Evaluate the influence of covariates on this relationship through subgroup analysis and interaction
+3. Explore potential non-linear relationships between frailty index and cognitive function
+4. Determine whether different cognitive domains are affected differently by frailty status

+### Methodologies

+#### Data Preprocessing
+- Exclusion of participants under age 60
+- Removal of cases with missing data on key covariates
+- Exclusion of participants lacking frailty index information
+- Exclusion of those who failed to complete all four cognitive tests
+- Application of sampling weights using the formula: wt = 1/2 * WTMEC2YR to account for complex survey design

+#### Statistical Analysis
+- Weighted means with standard deviation for continuous variables
+- Unweighted counts with weighted percentages for categorical variables
+- Chi-square tests for categorical variables and T-tests for continuous variables
+- Weighted logistic regression analysis with three models:
+  - Crude model: no adjustments
+  - Model 1: adjusted for age, gender, and race
+  - Model 2: fully adjusted for all covariates
+- Frailty index categorized into tertiles for sensitivity analysis
+- Subgroup analysis and interaction testing across demographic and health characteristics
+- Restricted cubic spline regression model to explore non-linear relationships
+- Two-sided statistical testing with significance at p < 0.05
+- All analyses performed using R (version 4.2.3)

+#### Machine Learning Approaches
+- Not applied to this study

+### Results and Findings

+#### Key Outcomes
+1. **Frailty-Cognitive Function Association**:
+   - Significant association between frailty index and all cognitive test scores
+   - Odds ratios for cognitive dysfunction with increasing frailty index
+   - Highest tertile of frailty index showed significantly increased risk of cognitive dysfunction compared to lowest tertile.

+2. **Non-linear Relationship**:
+   - Significant non-linear association between frailty index and Animal Fluency (p for non-linearity < 0.001)
+   - Risk of cognitive dysfunction began to increase when frailty index exceeded 0.19

+3. **Interaction Effects**:
+   - For DSST, significant interactions were found with race, marital status, education level, income-to-poverty ratio, hypertension, and diabetes
+   - No significant interactions were observed for Animal Fluency test, suggesting a more universal association

+#### Visualizations
+- **Figure 1**: Flowchart of patient exclusion showing the selection process from initial 19,931 participants to final 2,574 study population
+- **Figure 2**: Forest plot of subgroup analysis illustrating the relationship between frailty index and cognitive function stratified by demographic and health characteristics
+- **Figure 3**: Restricted cubic spline plot demonstrating the non-linear relationship between frailty index and risk of cognitive dysfunction, with a marked threshold effect around 0.19

 ## Paper Title

 ### Dataset Information